Menu

 trustpilot-white.png

-Shop oak blanket boxes built for practical bedroom storage.
-With oak and rustic oak finishes across the range, these oak storage chests are a straightforward way to store bedding, blankets, spare linen and other bulkier bedroom items neatly out of sight.
+Shop blanket boxes built for practical bedroom storage.
+Available in solid oak, rustic oak, painted and ivory finishes, these storage chests are a straightforward way to store bedding, blankets, spare linen and other bulkier bedroom items neatly out of sight.
+Every blanket box in this collection ships fully assembled — no flatpack to build.

 Filter by…